wso2/docs-ob-toolkit-berlin/en/docs/learn/integration-with-bank.md

  3. Each owner should perform the authorisation of the consent.
  4. Upon consent approval of all owners, the consent status changes to `ACCP`.

+#### Debtor Account Currency Validation

+During the authorization process, you can perform a currency validation for the debtor account.

+If the payment is made from a sub-account when there is not enough balance in the original debtor account:

+- The bank should implement a custom authorization retrieval step to check for other sub-accounts for the required balances to make the payment.
+- If the payment is made from a different debtor account and not the one provided with the consent, the bank should customise the UI to display the account from which the payment amount was deducted.
+- The bank needs to implement a custom authorization persist step to amend the original consent with the account reference that was used to deduct the payment amount.

 ### Funds Confirmation

 In WSO2 Open Banking, integration of the Confirmation of Funds (CoF) consent flow with the core banking system is used